mathebuddy/mathebuddy/docs/doc/mbl_OLD.md

 ---

-This document describes the syntax of the _mathe:buddy language (MBL)_, which can be used to create mathematical based online courses.
+This document describes the syntax of the _MatheBuddy language (MBL)_, which can be used to create mathematical based online courses.
 MBL describes contents as well as randomized training exercises.
 It is also used to structure large courses with many levels and keeps track of the contents dependencies.